Best place to find information and services that your council provides...

 You can find more information about Personal Independence Payments.

-In 2013 new rules were introduced to restrict the size of accommodation you can receive Housing Benefit for based on the number of people in your household.
+Rules have been introduced to restrict the size of accommodation you can receive Housing Benefit for based on the number of people in your household.

 The rules allow one bedroom for:

 If you are assessed under these rules as having more bedrooms than you need for the number of people in your household you will be considered to be under-occupying that property.

 If you are under-occupying there will be a reduction in your Housing Benefit.
 The amount of Housing Benefit allowed for rent and any eligible service charges will be reduced by:

 If you are thinking of moving you will need to consider these rules before renewing or making a new tenancy agreement.